Light therapy takes aim at tough pancreatic tumors

 Summary

-This early-stage trial tests a new treatment called vascular targeted photodynamic therapy (VTP) for people with advanced pancreatic cancer that cannot be removed by surgery.
-The therapy uses a light-sensitive drug and a special light delivered through a thin tube to blood vessels feeding the tumor.
-The main goals are to see if the treatment is safe and to find the best light dose.
+This early-stage trial tests a new treatment for people with advanced pancreatic cancer that cannot be removed by surgery.
+The therapy uses a light-sensitive drug and a special light delivered through a thin tube into the blood vessels feeding the tumor.
+The goal is to see if it is safe and can shrink the cancer, possibly making it operable.
 About 30 adults with stage III pancreatic cancer will take part.

 Get updates